AlecKinnear/osx-scrobbler/UniversalScrobbler/README.md

-# Universal Scrobbler (Swift/macOS)
+# macOS Scrobbler

 A native macOS music scrobbler application built with Swift and SwiftUI.

 ## Overview

-This is a complete Swift rewrite of the Universal Scrobbler, designed to be a native macOS menu bar application with proper UI configuration and modern Swift patterns.
+This is a complete Swift rewrite of the macOS Scrobbler, designed to be a native macOS menu bar application with proper UI configuration and modern Swift patterns.

 ## Features